 How do you get from the train station to Thessaloniki city centre / hotel

-Depending on where you are staying in Thessaloniki, you might even be able to walk to your hotel room.
+Depending on where you are staying in Thessaloniki, you might even be able to walk to your hotel room after your arrival.
 Most people would take a taxi.

 It’s also possible to hop on or one of the numerous urban buses leaving from the station.
 You can buy your bus ticket from the vending machine inside the bus.

 Here are a few more answers to questions regarding travel from Athens to Thessaloniki:

 There are many ways to reach Thessaloniki from Athens.
 You can travel by plane, train, bus, car, or private transfer.

 What is the fastest way to get from Athens to Thessaloniki?

 Ignoring the pre-boarding time, the fastest way to travel from Athens to Thessaloniki is by a short domestic flight which takes a little under an hour.
 By comparison, travelling by train takes around 4 hours.

 How much is the train from Athens to Thessaloniki?

 At the time of writing, a one-way train ticket from Athens to Thessaloniki starts at 43 euro, while a return ticket starts from 66.80 euro.
 Several discounts apply, so check if you qualify for any of them.

 What is the cheapest way to get from Athens to Thessaloniki?